vadimsj/redland-renovations/README.md

 ### User stories

-As a user from all different age groups and technical abilities, I want the website to be intuitive, accessible, and easy to navigate.

 - A. First Time Visitor Goals

     As a first-time user, I would like to:
   1. Quickly identify the nature of the business and specialization of the company when visiting the page for the first time.
   2. Determine the areas where the company is located and operates.
   3. Determine what kind of services the company provides and the scope of works undertaken.
-  4. Browse the company's photos of the previously completed works.
+  4. Browse the company's portfolio of the previously completed works.
   5. Easily find the essential company's requisites.
   6. Easily contact the company.